 Fortnightly glass collections will continue in the usual red box and fortnightly garden waste collections in the biodegradable sacks or rented wheelie bin scheme.

-Residents can collect additional rolls FREE of charge from:
+Residents can collect a roll of orange sacks for FREE of charge from:

 - Brentwood & Ingatestone Libraries *

 - The Emporium, 5 Warley Hill, Brentwood

 - Budgens, 74 Church Lane, Doddinghurst

 - Doddinghurst News, 78 Church Lane, Doddinghurst